The student handbook for the ETC students who entered in the program in August of 2021.

 About your statements:

 – Your teaching statement should express how you think you would teach topics in which you have a professional expertise and experience, within the unique educational context of the ETC (largely project-based work).
 The ETC R&D Agenda (https://www.etc.cmu.edu/learn/rd-agenda/) and MET Curriculum (https://www.etc.cmu.edu/learn/curriculum/) explain our program’s goals and structure in more detail.

-- Creative statements share what you make as a professional, along with why and how you make it.
+– Your creative statement shares what you make as a professional and an artist, along with why and how you make it.

-- Your diversity statements should explain how you would contribute to the development of a diverse and inclusive ETC community through your teaching and creative work.
+– Your diversity statement should explain how you would contribute to the development of a diverse and inclusive ETC community through your teaching, mentoring, and creative work.

 For more information on writing statements: